 Turn on any TV cop show, and inevitably at some point in the program you’ll see a gun battle or two; perhaps a big explosion and a thrilling car chase are thrown in for good measure.
 By the end of the hour, the good guys catch the bad guys, the hero gets the girl and all is well with the world.

 Everyone knows that shows on television don’t represent the reality of traditional policing.
-This is even truer of campus law enforcement and security, which primarily focuses on community policing and crime prevention.
+This is even truer of campus law enforcement and security, which primarily focus on community policing and crime prevention.

 School, university and hospital officials who understand the role their police and security officers play in supporting their organization’s mission will be better prepared to attract and hire the right officers.
 Here, eight campus public safety executives describe what they want in a candidate.